Education Opportunities & Presentations

 USEF Rule Change Forum

-Find out what new rule proposals are being put forward at the USEF
+Find out what new rule proposals are being put forward at the upcoming USEF

 This kick-off event is your place to connect with old friends and meet new